bevyengine/bevy/release-content/release-notes/mesh_get_attributes_mut.md

 ---
-title: Allow mutable access to multiple Mesh attributes simultaniously
+title: Allow mutable access to multiple Mesh attributes simultaneously
 authors: ["@hukasu"]
 pull_requests: [18976]
 ---

-`Mesh` holds multiple attributes, having mutable access to multiple attributes simultaniously allows to edit them all at once, if they are derived from the same data.
+`Mesh` holds multiple attributes, having mutable access to multiple attributes simultaneously allows to edit them all at once, if they are derived from the same data.

 To access multiple the attributes you can use the new method `get_attributes_mut`: